Jaredk3nt/danggoodcode.com/static/posts/enums.md

 }
 ```

 Obviously not every case is so cut and dry, sometimes we want custom values for each enum that don't map cleanly based on the enum string.
-For this I made sure to add an "override" syntax that allows you to give an object just like our "constant object" pattern:
+To handle this the tool provides support for an *override syntax* to allow directly specifying the values rather than relying on auto-initialization.
+This ends up requiring the user to pass in a full JS object from which the enum will be constructed:

 ```js
 const COLORS = enums()({ red: '#f44242', green: '#27c65a', blue: '#003bff' });